 Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

-Sunday's game features the No. 1 South Carolina Gamecocks (6-0) and the Duke Blue Devils (5-2) clashing at Cameron Indoor Stadium in what should be a lopsided matchup, with a projected 77-64 victory for heavily favored South Carolina according to our computer prediction.
+Sunday's contest that pits the No. 1 South Carolina Gamecocks (6-0) against the Duke Blue Devils (5-2) at Cameron Indoor Stadium has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 77-64 in favor of South Carolina, who is heavily favored according to our model.
 Game time is at 1:00 PM ET on December 3.

-The Blue Devils are coming off of a 72-65 win over Georgia in their most recent outing on Thursday.
-The Gamecocks' most recent game on Thursday ended in a 65-58 victory against North Carolina.
-Ashlon Jackson put up 18 points, three rebounds and five assists for the Blue Devils.
-Bree Hall scored 15 points in the Gamecocks' victory, leading the team.
+The Blue Devils won their most recent game 72-65 against Georgia on Thursday.
+The Gamecocks are coming off of a 65-58 victory against North Carolina in their most recent game on Thursday.
+Ashlon Jackson scored a team-leading 18 points for the Blue Devils in the win.
+Bree Hall's team-high 15 points paced the Gamecocks in the win.

 Catch college basketball action all season long on Fubo!